chloehellberg/SuggestItToMe/README.md

 # Suggest It To Me

-### Console application using JavaScript, React and Redux.
+### Console application using JavaScript, React and Redux that will attempt to expand a readers horizons by suggesting books they aren't typically inclined to read.
 Built: December 10th, 2020

 #### <a href="https://github.com/chloehellberg">By: Chloe Hellberg</a>